Taku-chimanaz/bhc-assessment/Readme.md

 ## Folder structure

-- Navigate to classes folder to find the data structures
+- Navigate to bhc-assessment > classes to find data structures
 - Utils folder container helper function for each data structure